💡 What counts as a recurring payment for cashback? Let’s break it down!

 :small_orange_diamond: Gift cards or prepaid card loads.

 Since we rely on merchants to categorize transactions as “recurring,” some recurring payments may not qualify for cashback, and merchant classifications may change over time.
-As of February 2025, here are some examples of merchants that are typically categorized as recurring and those that are not.
+As of February 2025, here are some examples of merchants that are typically categorized as recurring.
 Please note this list isn’t exhaustive and may change if merchants adjust how their recurring transactions are categorized.

 Merchant Merchant Merchant